sixslime/onjoin/README.md

 # On Join | onjoin
-Provides a single hook that executes as a player when they join the game.
+> Provides a single hook that triggers when a player joins the game.
 ### Dependencies
 (None)

 # Usage
 Add subscriber functions to the `#onjoin:hook/on_join` function tag.
 This tag will run AS and AT any player immediately when they join the game.

 ## Example